orgicus/opencv-spatial-ai/README.md

 - Prototype and test performance of a point cloud solution using traditional computer vision techniques (e.g. DBSCAN clustering)
 - Train and tune a custom YOLOv7 model taking into account changing scales, occlusions, etc.

+The system is currently used in a large retailer on famous Regent St. London affect amazing generative graphics based on people detected on escalators.

 ### YOLOv7 Tiny Escalator